awsdocs/amazon-s3-userguide/doc_source/object-lock-overview.md

 **Note**
 You can only enable Object Lock for new buckets\.
 If you want to turn on Object Lock for an existing bucket, contact AWS Support\.
 When you create a bucket with Object Lock enabled, Amazon S3 automatically enables versioning for the bucket\.
-Once you create a bucket with Object Lock enabled, you can't disable Object Lock or suspend versioning for the bucket\.
+If you create a bucket with Object Lock enabled, you can't disable Object Lock or suspend versioning for the bucket\.

-For information about enabling Object Lock on the console, see [Configuring S3 Object Lock using the S3 console](object-lock-console.md)\.
+For information about enabling Object Lock on the console, see [Configuring S3 Object Lock using the console](object-lock-console.md)\.

 ### Default retention settings<a name="object-lock-bucket-config-defaults"></a>